The Selected Inventory Costing Method Impacts

 Introduction: Understanding Inventory Costing Methods

 Inventory costing methods determine how the cost of goods sold (COGS) and ending inventory are calculated.
-Accurate inventory valuation is paramount for several reasons: it directly affects the calculation of gross profit, net income, and ultimately, a company's tax liability.
+Accurate inventory valuation is key for several reasons: it directly affects the calculation of gross profit, net income, and ultimately, a company's tax liability.
 The three primary methods are:

 • LIFO (Last-In, First-Out): In contrast to FIFO, LIFO assumes that the newest inventory items are sold first.
 This means the cost of goods sold reflects the cost of the most recently purchased inventory, and the ending inventory reflects the cost of the oldest inventory.
 Note: LIFO is not permitted under IFRS (International Financial Reporting Standards).